Central Research Laboratory Hardware Accelerator London

 My key role/s there have involved:

-Building of an open and supportive startup community and culture for 11 startup businesses, through establishing open dialogue and trusting relationships, ensuring that the startups are comfortable to be honest about their worries and progress.
+Building of an open and supportive startup co-working community and culture for 11 startup businesses, through establishing open dialogue and trusting relationships, ensuring that the startups are comfortable to be honest about their worries and progress.
 Incorporating elements of skill, knowledge and tool sharing into the workspace.
 This is also reflected online and offline, in development of our blogs, newsletters, events and activities.

 Organising and running workshops on Design & Business skills